w1ngsss/fr24feed/README.md

-# rpi-fr24feed

-This repository is made to build a Docker image of Raspbian with <a href="https://www.flightradar24.com/raspberry-pi">FlightRadar24 software</a> already installed.
+Docker image of Raspbian with FlightRadar24 software already installed.
 It is part of the following stack:

 rpi-rtl-sdr -> rpi-dump1090 -> **rpi-fr24feed**